jdohertydev/maison_lavaux/README.md

 ### Epics

-## What Are Epics?

-In website development, **epics** are high-level objectives that represent major areas of functionality or user needs.
-Each epic encompasses multiple user stories, providing structure and clarity in the development process.
-They ensure all work aligns with the overarching goals of the project and facilitate tracking progress across related features.

-## Epics

 In website development, epics are high-level objectives that represent major areas of functionality or user needs.
 Each epic encompasses multiple user stories, providing structure and clarity in the development process.
 They ensure all work aligns with the overarching goals of the project and facilitate tracking progress across related features.
 These are the epics I chose for my project:

-## Epics

 1. User Experience (UX) [#10](https://github.com/jdohertydev/maison_lavaux/issues/10)
 2. Product Browsing and Reviews [#11](https://github.com/jdohertydev/maison_lavaux/issues/11)